Notes on Milnor-Witt K-theory: Introduction

-where the right hand-side denotes the class of the inner product: $(x,y) \mapsto \tau^\alpha_{E/k}(uxy)$. \end{thmi} This formula was actually our main motivation for writing these notes.
-It illustrates again the importance of the twists in computation with Milnor-Witt K-theory.
-In particular, in the above formula, changing $w$ usually completely modify the result of the computation.
+where the right-hand side denotes the class of the inner product: $(x,y) \mapsto \tau^\alpha_{E/k}(uxy)$. \end{thmi} This formula was actually one of our motivations for writing these notes.
+It once again illustrates the importance of the twists in computations related to Milnor-Witt K-theory.
+In particular, in the above formula, changing $w$ usually completely modifies the result of the computation.
 We give further examples of this phenomenon in \Cref{ex:compute_MW-trace}, as well as an analogue of the degree formula for Milnor K-theory: \Cref{cor:degree_formula}.